 Over time, the models of PPO liabilities have moved from an annuity certain basis, to approaches using probability-weighted mortality, and adjusted life tables.
-Whilst we can only speculate as to the reasons for this, it is likely that although the initial values under the two approaches would be broadly equivalent, over time if the claimant lived longer than initially expected the two reserve estimates would materially diverge.
-In this case, probability-weighted mortality would more accurately reflect the reserve required and the expected reinsurance recovery.
+Whilst we can only speculate as to the reasons for this, it is likely that the possibility that over time, if the claimant lived longer than initially expected, the two reserve estimates would materially diverge may have contributed to the trend.
+When cases do live beyond their life expectancies, probability-weighted mortality would more accurately reflect the reserve required and the expected reinsurance recovery.